GunnarOliveira/stats-bomby-avaliable-alg/README.md

 1. Install Python:
-  Make sure you have Python installed on your system.
-You can download it from the official website: [python.org](https://www.python.org/downloads/).
+   **Make sure you have Python installed on your system.
+You can download it from the official website:** [python.org](https://www.python.org/downloads/).

-  Verify the installation by running:
+   1.1 Verify the installation by running:

   ```bash
   python --version